Little Beach Street Bakery by Jenny Colgan

 Honey Rosemary Spice Cupcakes with Honey Cinnamon Frosting

 - Begin by creaming together one stick of butter with the brown sugar in the bowl of a stand mixer with paddle attachment on low speed, then add the honey.
-Once those are combined, add the eggs, one at a time.
+Once those are combined, add the sour cream, 3/4 cup milk, and eggs, one at a time.

 - In a separate bowl, mix together flour, baking soda, baking powder, cinnamon, ginger, nutmeg, and allspice.
 Pour half of this mixture into the wet mix, and once combined, add the 3/4 cup of milk.
 When that is fully mixed in, add the last of the flour and 3/4 tablespoon of chopped, fresh rosemary.